trevorwslee/MCE-DumbDisplay/README.md

 * customizable LED color
 * many screen-related MakeCode Core-like commands
 * can mix with a Turtle layer using many Turtle-like commands
+* can create other layers like LED Grid layer and LCD layer

 # Usage